mike99mac/minimy-mike99mac/README.md

 ## Acquire the hardware
 The minimum recommended hardware is a Raspberry Pi (RasPi) 4B with at least 4 GB of memory.
 Yes, they're still hard to get, but not impossible.

 A Rasberry Pi 400, also with at least 4GB, is another option.
-On the boombox enclousres, it frees up space to house lithium-ion batteries.
+On the boombox enclousres, having the CPU offboard frees up space to house lithium-ion batteries.

 Hopefully the RasPi 5 is coming soon and will be more powerful and easy to procure.